ramon-pessoa/python_programming/README_CODE_26-50.md

 ## Problems from 26 to 50

+26. Problem #26 [Medium]: Given a singly linked list and an integer k, remove the k th last element from the list. k is guaranteed to be smaller than the length of the list.

+	* The list is very long, so making more than one pass is prohibitively expensive.

+	* Do this in constant space and in one pass.

+	a.
+Solution (Python) - Solution that only makes one pass and is constant time: [remove_kth_from_linked_list.py](https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/26-50/remove_kth_from_linked_list.py)

 27. Problem #27 [Easy]: Given a string of round, curly, and square open and closing brackets, return whether the brackets are balanced (well-formed).

 	* For example, given the string "([])[]({})", you should return true.